 The Group's principal activities during the financial year were the underwriting of general insurance and managing statutory insurance funds for external clients.
-The Group distributes products directly and through intermediated channels, including market leading brands AAMI, GIO, Suncorp and Vero, as well as niche brands Apia, Bingle, CIL, Resilium (discontinued and transitioned into Vero), Shannons, and Terri Scheer.
+The Group distributes products directly and through intermediated channels, including market leading brands AAMI, GIO, Suncorp and Vero, as well as niche brands Apia, Bingle, CIL, Shannons, and Terri Scheer.